Eric-Chung-0511/Eric-Chung-0511/README.md

 # 👋 Hi, I'm Eric — From Project Control Engineer to AI Explorer

-I began my career as a **Project Control Engineer** at a globally recognized EPC company, managing Schedule and Cost for large-scale infrastructure projects.
+I began my career as a **Project Control Engineer** at CTCI, Taiwan's largest international EPC company, where I spent four years specializing in cost and schedule control for large-scale infrastructure projects.
+Throughout my engineering career, I worked across multiple project phases and disciplines, developing expertise in both cost analysis and schedule management while supporting various long-term industrial initiatives.

+This experience taught me to work effectively in high-complexity environments, synthesize information from diverse sources, coordinate across cross-functional teams, and deliver reliable analysis under pressure.
+Whether tracking performance metrics or developing project schedules, the fundamental skill remained constant: transforming complex data into actionable insights that support decision-making.

 Over time, I became deeply intrigued by the power of **data** and **AI-driven systems**, especially their potential to bring scalable solutions to the real world.

-Now, I’m combining the structured mindset of engineering execution with hands-on **machine learning development**, from training deep learning models to deploying full-stack AI applications.
+Now, I'm combining the structured analytical mindset I developed in engineering execution with hands-on **machine learning development**, from training deep learning models to deploying full-stack AI applications.

+**What makes my background unique:** My engineering experience equipped me with skills that directly translate to AI product development—breaking down ambiguous problems into executable approaches, balancing technical feasibility with practical constraints, coordinating with diverse stakeholders, and adapting quickly to new technical domains.
+Whether I'm architecting a multimodal AI system or designing an image segmentation pipeline, the core competency remains the same: understanding complex problems, structuring practical solutions, and delivering measurable results.

 ---